 There is actually plenty of truth in many ‘ Old Wive’s Tales’ and folk remedies.
 The combination of being wet, along with being cold, is definitely detrimental to our health and wellbeing, making us more vulnerable.

-One of the most effective (and easiest) ways to keep thoroughly warm is to dress in layers (which trap warm air), and to invest in a wind and water-proof jacket or coat.
+One of the most effective (and easiest) ways to keep thoroughly warm is to dress in layers (which trap warm air.)
+Make sure to invest in a wind and waterproof jacket or coat.
 There are plenty out there to choose from!

 Check out my winter clothing idea list on Amazon.

 And remember: Always keep a warm blanket or throw in your car, and if you go out in snowy weather, be prepared!
 Make sure you have a shovel in the boot, and a flask with a hot drink, just in case you break down or get stuck in the snow.
 As every boy and girl scout knows, it’s always better to ‘be prepared’ and better to be safe than sorry.

 Being Scottish, I was brought up with hot toddies.
 In case you’re not familiar with a toddy, it’s a drink made with spirits.
 Whisky is the most common ingredient, hot water, and sweetened with sugar, honey, or even maple syrup, as is the tradition in Canada.
 Spices such as cloves and cinnamon and a squeeze of lemon juice are also common additions.